 1. Ask yourself: What is this all about?
 What is going on?
 You may not be able to think this through immediately so,

-2. Take a time-out to cool-down.
+2. Take a break (time-out) to cool-down.
 You need to work through the physiological effects of anger.

 3. Then, ask yourself: What is it that I need?
 What would help me achieve my personal goals in a healthy way?

 4. Express your feelings after you and the other person have cooled down.
 Say: “Mom, I’m upset that you threatened my friend’s family.
 That was unnecessary and harmful.
 I’m asking that you don’t do this again.
 In fact, I want you to apologize for your actions.”